kleinerman/dobie/docs/front_end_specs.rst

   ]

-**rowStateId** is a field that indicates the state of this person into the system
+**rowStateId** is a field that indicates the state of the organization into the system

 To get all posible state the following method should be sent to the server: